Rise-Vision/display-control-module/README.md

 Where:
 - '-s' means command execution and exit, no interactive mode.
-- '-d 1' means debug mode enabled, useful for tests
+- '-d 1' means debug mode enabled, useful for tests.
+Number can be increased up to 8.

 If there are connected devices supporting CEC, this will return something like: